milesj/optimal/website/docs/schemas.md

 callback.
 This callback receives the current value to validate, an object path, and validation options (which includes any root and current objects).

-By default this schema has no default value (returns `undefined`), but this can be customized with the 2nd argument.
+A default value is required as the 2nd argument.

 ```ts
 import path from 'path';